sohrab-/mule4-openshift/REDHAT_CDK.md

 The [Getting Started Guide](https://access.redhat.com/documentation/en-us/red_hat_container_development_kit/3.7/html-single/getting_started_guide/#using_cdk) has an extensive section on how to use CDK but here are some tips when working with this repo.

 * I tend to login as `system:admin` rather than `developer` to have unfettered access to OpenShift features during development.
-* On MacOS, `eval $(minishift oc-env)` can be used to use the correct `oc` and log into the OpenShift instance.
+* On MacOS, `eval $(minishift oc-env)` can be used to use the correct `oc` version and log into the OpenShift instance.
 * On MacOS, `eval $(minishift docker-env)` can be used to point the Docker client to the Docker daemon running within the RHEL VM.
 This is particularly handy for doing `docker build` with Red Hat base images.